Desolation Row

 "Desolation Row" is a 1965 song by the American singer-songwriter Bob Dylan.
 It was recorded on August 4, 1965, and released as the closing track of Dylan's sixth studio album, Highway 61 Revisited.
-It has been noted for its length (11:21) and surreal lyrics in which Dylan weaves characters into a series of vignettes that suggest entropy and urban chaos.
+The song has been noted for its length (11:21) and surreal lyrics in which Dylan weaves characters into a series of vignettes that suggest entropy and urban chaos.

-"Desolation Row" is often ranked as one of Dylan's greatest compositions.

 Recording

 Although the album version of "Desolation Row" is acoustic, the song was initially recorded in an electric version.
 The first take was recorded during an evening session on July 29, 1965, with Harvey Brooks on electric bass and Al Kooper on electric guitar.
 This version was eventually released in 2005 on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack.

 On August 2, Dylan recorded five further takes of "Desolation Row".
 The Highway 61 Revisited version was recorded at an overdub session on August 4, 1965, in Columbia's Studio A in New York City.
 Nashville-based guitarist Charlie McCoy, who happened to be in New York, was invited by producer Bob Johnston to contribute an improvised acoustic guitar part and Russ Savakus played bass guitar.
 Author Mark Polizzotti credits some of the success of the song to McCoy's contribution: "While Dylan's panoramic lyrics and hypnotic melody sketch out the vast canvas, it is McCoy's fills that give it their shading."
 Outtakes from the August sessions were released on The Bootleg Series Vol. 12: The Cutting Edge 1965–1966 in 2015.